A Hitchin connection on non abelian theta functions for parabolic G-bundles: Towards a parabolic Hitchin Symbol

 \subsection{Deformation of ${M}_{{G}}^{par,rs}$ via pointed curves}

-Recall that we have an isomorphism between the moduli space of parabolic bundles with fixed parabolic weights $\bm{\lambda}$ on a curve $C$ and the moduli space of $(\Gamma, G)$-bundles on a Galois cover $\widehat{C}\to C$ of type $\bm\tau$.
+Recall that we have an isomorphism between the moduli space of parabolic bundles with fixed parabolic weights $\bm{\lambda}$ on a curve $C$ and the moduli space of $\Gamma$-$G$-bundles on a Galois cover $\widehat{C}\to C$ of type $\bm\tau$.
 Here, the cover $\widehat{C}$ and type are related to the parabolic weights.
 We refer the reader to Appendix \ref{sec:gammabundles} for more details.
+We will need the following lemma, the proof of which is straightforward.